hashicorp/terraform-website/content/source/docs/cloud/workspaces/repo-structure.html.md

 # Repository Structure

-Terraform Enterprise integrates with version control repositories to obtain configurations and trigger Terraform runs.
-Structuring these repos properly is important because it determines which files Terraform has access to when Terraform is executed within Terraform Enterprise, and when Terraform plans will run.
+Terraform Cloud integrates with version control repositories to obtain configurations and trigger Terraform runs.
+Structuring these repos properly is important because it determines which files Terraform has access to when Terraform is executed within Terraform Cloud, and when Terraform plans will run.

 ## Manageable Repos